Phillies pitcher Aaron Nola is Thursday’s Box-Toppers Player of the Day and rises to eighth place in season player rankings.

 Nola struck out seven over seven innings, allowing one run and one walk, in the 2-1 win over the Dodgers.

-Nola earns 2.0 Box-Toppers points for being Player of the Day, giving him 6.7 for the season, most among the 10 who earned Player of the Game honors Thursday.
-Nola is in 13th place in Box-Toppers season player rankings, fourth among National League pitchers.
+Nola earns 2.0 Box-Toppers points for being Player of the Day, giving him 7.7 for the season, rising into the top 10 in eighth place overall, third place among National League pitchers.

 Dodgers pitcher Clayton Kershaw, the active leader in career Box-Toppers points (209.8), made his return from a monthlong stay on the disabled list in the same game.
 Kershaw had a positive Box-Toppers game score (+3.0), but did not earn Player of the Game honors or Box-Toppers points since the Dodgers lost (5IP 4H R BB 5K ND).

 Kershaw has 3.0 Box-Toppers points for the season, 31st among NL pitchers.
 He’s ranked among the top 10 NL pitchers in Box-Toppers points for each of the last nine seasons.